 Communities within Communities

 On some sites we see communities within communities.
 For example, I have a Facebook page which is maxed out on friends.
 The friend limit is 5,000.
-Someone else owns and manages the monstrous beast that is Facebook, and all members, including me, are subject to their Terms of Service.
-(Edit: I quit Facebook and switched to Google+ instead.)
+Someone else owns and manages the monstrous beast that is Facebook, and all members are subject to their Terms of Service.
+(Edit: I quit Facebook.)

 Beyond that, anyone of the 5,000 Facebook members who want to post messages on my Facebook page are subject to my unwritten Terms of Service.